immmersive/codesmash-ai/pragmatic-meaning.md

 ### New Definition: Meaning as Utility in Achieving a Goal

-In your problem-solving approach, meaning is redefined as the utility or effectiveness of an idea, concept, or proposition in achieving a specific goal.
+In our problem-solving approach, meaning is redefined as the utility or effectiveness of an idea, concept, or proposition in achieving a specific goal.
 This definition emphasizes that meaning is context-dependent and evaluated based on how well an idea contributes to moving closer to the goal.

 ### Formalizing the Notion of Meaning as Utility